gerrit-coder/test/gerrit/README.md

 ### First Time Setup

 1. **Ensure gerrit.config exists**:
-   The `gerrit.config` file must exist in the current directory.
+   The `etc/gerrit.config` file must exist in the `etc` subdirectory.
 If you don't have one, you can create it or copy from the example.

 2. **Build the Docker image** (downloads pre-built artifacts and installs OpenJDK 21, takes 2-5 minutes):
    ```bash